MeaCulpitt/MuseNet/docs/Incentive_Mechanism.md

    Each validator outputs a 0–1 score per track.
 Yuma Consensus aggregates into final weights.

 5. **Reward Allocation**
-   Top-ranked tracks receive emissions → converted to fiat payouts to submitter.
+   Top-ranked tracks receive emissions (including any carry-over payout) → converted to fiat payouts to submitter.